olus2000/BFC/README.rst

 Our loading loop now is simply to get a byte, maybe terminate loading, maybe compile it, drop it, reset the return stack and repat::

-  : load-program; ;? bf-com? drop reset load-program;
+  : load-program; getc ;? bf-com? drop reset load-program;

 Executing simple commands